-When conducting energy projects there are a broad range of potential funding options, which are described in detail in Enerlnvest overview: Guide to financing for sustainable energy projects (2017).
-However when supporting energy advocacy we can seek to raise money to support its initiatives in three ways: with government funding, via private sector charity or through enterprise strategies.
-See Annex 4 for short overview about possibilities in some of the CEE countries.
-An organization that has a 'mixed resource base' - meaning it can successfully access multiple funding sources using different methods - has several benefits:
+When supporting energy advocacy, we can seek to raise money to support its initiatives in three ways: with government funding, via private sector charity or through enterprise strategies.
+See Annex 6.1 for a short overview about possibilities in some of the CEE countries regarding these.